r57zone/Half-Life-Alyx-novr/README.md

+• **Chapter 4: Superweapon (throw grenade into the ventilation)**

+You can simply put the grenade up by using the "PageUP" buttons and go down then by pressing the "Numpad -" button.

 • **Chapter 5: North star (power off)**

 First you need to use rotation ("U", "J", "H", "K"), then reset ("Y"), then raise the lever (left and right mouse button + look up or Insert and Home) and lock the controller ("'").